How missionaries, an airstrip, MAF airplanes, a school, and a clinic are being used by God to change the ending for the Moi people

 The parents have learned how to provide good, nutritious food for their kids, and all have learned about good hygiene—guarding their health that way.

-“If you have somebody in an emergency situation with medical health needs, the nearest clinic, if we weren’t here, would take two weeks of hiking to get to.
+“If you have somebody in an emergency situation with medical health needs, the nearest clinic, if we weren’t here, would take three days of hiking and a day-long boat trip to get to.
 But with MAF, they can get to the nearest medical facility within 30 minutes.

 “In order for us to be able to function here, either as the school or the clinic, MAF is playing a key role in that.
 MAF brings the medicine from the nearby city of Nabire so we can distribute.
 MAF is not only bringing our food supplies but also mosquito nets that we can give to the people.
 Everything we need MAF is providing for us in a very, very good, efficient way.”